psmass/DDS-Data-model-Example/CommandResponse/README.md

 *Tactical Micro-grid standard(TMS)* is an example of this type model, and uses Objective State.
 A response to a device or controller is generic and only provides feedback as to the commands acceptance or failure.
 The requestee (Controller or Device) then issues a status update on state change that is subscribed to by the requestor.
 Note: Since on-state-change is aperodic, if liveliness is used care should be taken by the application to periodically 'assert liveliness' manually to maintain good writer state while not sending actual data (refer to Asserting liveliness)
 ### **Consumer / Service Model**

 Sometimes referred to as a Client / Server model, this model has a well known Provider Service that one or more Clients are interested in Consuming.
 Here the Client issues a command to the logical** Server and either gets a correlated response (non-Objective State) or monitors the appropriate topics to ensure the Objective has been / is being executed.
-In this model the Client is the 'Master' and the Service is the "Slave".
+In this model the Client initiates interaction from the service; either to command the service or to solicit information/status.
 Again, nothing precludes either the Consumer and/or the Service issuing requests of the other, but this is not typically the case.

 ** note we use the term logical as the service could be redundant but logically is one unit.